 The maximum size for posters is 45 inches wide x 45 inches long.
 Authors are encouraged to include a small picture of themselves on their poster to facilitate interactions with other attendees.
 Push-pins will be provided.

 The deadline to submit abstracts for poster presentations is October 8, 2018.

 Birds of a Feather (BoF) sessions at ADASS are an opportunity for informal, free-flowing discussions among groups of attendees with a common interest.
 BoFs are scheduled based on suggestions from the attendees.
 BoF sessions will be held at the end of the day, as splinter sessions, in the Conference Center.

-If you would like to propose a BoF, please submit an abstract through registration form.
-The deadline to submit abstracts for a BoF is July 1, 2018.
+If you would like to propose a BoF, please submit an abstract through registration form as your 2nd abstract.
+The deadline to submit abstracts for a BoF is July 8, 2018.